Pathoschild/smapi-mod-dump/source/Furniture Framework/doc/Complex Fields/Slots.md

 Note: if a Slot has the same depth as a Layer, the item in the Slot will be drawn above the Layer, so you can give the Slot the same depth as the Layer it is supposed to rest on.

+## Max Size

+This is an **integer** [vector](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Structures/Vector.md) that defines how big (in tiles) a Furniture can be to be placed in this spot.
+It defaults to 1x1 if omitted.

 ## Debug Color

 This is the name of the color of the rectangle that will be shown if the "Slots Debug" options are enabled in the config, this is just a visual help to know where the Slot's Area is located.
 See [here](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-8.0#properties) for a list of accepted color names (R, G, B and A are not accepted).